 The Unspoken Promise of the Ring:

-Suffice to say that most women place a significant amount of trust in the unspoken promise of fidelity that accompanies a ring.
+Suffice to say that most women place significant trust in the unspoken promise of fidelity that accompanies a ring.
 Consequently, the threat of infidelity is a double-edged sword that cuts both ways.

-As such, it might be the ring on her finger that keeps her focused on the relationship when things get tough.
-When women come to me for relationship advice, they almost always stare at their ring while talking about their husbands.
+The ring on her finger might keep her focused on the relationship when things get tough.
+When women come to me for relationship advice, they almost always stare at their rings while talking about their husbands.

 They often fiddle with their ring or spin it around on their finger.
 It's as if they're trying to express their feelings while in a trance.
 By the way, I consider that to be a good sign because it means that they are still committed to working things out.